XPRESSyourself/XPRESSplot/docs/content/getting-data.rst

 | **gene_column**: Column location in all count files of gene names
 | **gene_column**: Column location in all count files of samples
 | **sep**: Separator of counts files
+| **drop_rows**: Number of rows to drop from the end of each count file.
+HTSeq-count provides 5 lines of summary statistics at the end of each file, so for HTSeq-count files, use drop_rows=5
 |
 | Returns:
 | **count_table**: Pandas dataframe with the catenated counts.
 Samples are along columns, genes are along rows